notadeejay/rbc-training/data/Week 1 Day 2/03__Getting Started With Brackets__Exercise.md

 ---
 uuid: 28ac69ff-55ca-4cca-b086-bb74ae7761de
-allow_submissions: true
-duration: 90
 ---

 ## Where do I write code?

 During this course we'll be using a **code editor** called [brackets](http://brackets.io/).

-Just like Microsoft Word or Google Docs will underline words that you've misspelled, a code editor will highlight errors in your code.
+Just like Microsoft Word or Google Docs will underline grammatical errors, a code editor will highlight errors in your code.

 ## Exercises